Latinas In Technology Working Towards Diversity And Inclusion

-For Michelle, the barriers early in her tech career were significant and lead to no wealth creation in our Black and brown communities as she saw gentrification take place in San Francisco.
-Though Michelle gained from being an early IPO employee, it came with sacrifice and not easy as there were other issues like toxic work cultures and fighting to not be invisible as a Latina.
+For Michelle, the barriers early in her tech career were significant and gentrification that took place in San Francisco has lead to zero to low wealth creation in our Black and brown communities.
+Though Michelle gained from being an early IPO employee, it came with sacrifice and not easy as there were other issues like toxic work cultures and fighting to not be invisible, as a Latinas in technology typically endure.

 What came out of the event was the importance of authenticity despite the feelings of imposter syndrome, which can be the nagging feeling that you don’t belong and you don’t actually deserve your accomplishments and your job.